-IPv6 flow label [RFC6437] is also candidate method for load balancing especially for IP-in-IPv6 tunnel [RFC6438] like GTP-U. However, how to use IPv6 flow label of GTP-U is not described in [TS.29.281-3GPP].
-Though this method is limited to a case of IPv6 encapsulated GTP-U tunnel, it is worth to study usage of IPv6 flow label in 3GPP.
+IPv6 flow label [RFC6437] is also candidate method for load balancing especially for IP-in-IPv6 tunnel [RFC6438] like GTP-U. GTP-U also supports dynamic allocation of IPv6 flow label for load balancing objective.
+The specification of this dynamic allocation is described in section 4.4.2.0 of [TS.29.281-3GPP], however specific procedure, e.g., 5-tuple hashing, is not described in the document and depends on the implementation of GTP-U tunnel endpoint node.

-[GTP-U-4]: GTP-U does not support IPv6 flow label for load balancing in case of IPv6 transport.
+[GTP-U-4]: GTP-U supports load balancing by using dynamic IPv6 flow label allocation.